KleaTech/MacIssues/README.md

 - F5 not working in Chrome
   - Solution: https://www.coolfundas.com/set-f5-shortcut-to-refresh-chrome-browser-mac/
+  - Note: This will not work in DevTools window.

 - MacOS dock is very limited
   - Does not support multiple windows